arosenfeld/immunedb/docs/api.rst

 The primary use of this is to provide an API for AJAX requests from a web-interface to the sequence database without the need for writing SQL.

-The ``airrdb.api.rest_service`` directly handles incoming connections using `gevent <http://www.gevent.org>`_, parses the URL and then calls the required functions in :py:class:`airrdb.api.queries`.
+The ``immunedb.api.rest_service`` directly handles incoming connections using `gevent <http://www.gevent.org>`_, parses the URL and then calls the required functions in :py:class:`immunedb.api.queries`.

-.. automodule:: airrdb.api.rest_service
+.. automodule:: immunedb.api.rest_service
     :members:
     :exclude-members: relationship

-Queries --- ``airrdb.api.queries``
+Queries --- ``immunedb.api.queries``
 --------------------------------
-.. automodule:: airrdb.api.queries
+.. automodule:: immunedb.api.queries
     :members:
     :exclude-members: relationship, desc, distinct